E-r-1-c/networking-labs/03-network-services/01-dhcp-server-and-relay/README.md

 | CLIENT-LAN-1 | `192.168.10.0/24` | `192.168.10.10` | `192.168.10.1` |
 | CLIENT-LAN-2 | `192.168.20.0/24` | `192.168.20.10` | `192.168.20.1` |

-The pools begin at `.10` so the lower addresses remain available for routers and other network devices.
+The pools begin at `.10` so the lower addresses remain available for routers and other devices that require static addresses.

 ---